Gundlupet: Agriculture

-The main crops grown are jowar, ragi, sugar cane, turmeric, onion and banana.
+The main crops grown are jowar, ragi, sugar cane, turmeric, onion, banana, cotton and sunflower.It is also famous for its flower production and also known as flower pot of karnataka.
 It is a fairly dry region on the rain-shadow side of the Western Ghats, with an average annual rainfall of about 60 cm.
 Almost all of the rainfall is during the monsoon months of July through October.
 The area's vegetation is dry thorn forest, which can be seen in the nearby reserve forests on the boundary of Bandipur National Park.